ssianen/CSC-427-Project/README.md

-# BFPyCounter: A re-implementation of BFCounter in Python
+# BFPyCounter: A Re-implementation of BFCounter in Python

 - Combines count and dump functions of BFCounter.
 - Accepts a single fastq file of a paired-end read as input.